Find out about the Industry Security Assurance Centre (ISAC) and its associated responsibilities.

 Inward visits questions

-How much notice is required for a foreign national to visit a UK defence or List X site?
+How much notice is required for a foreign national to visit a UK defence or FSC site?

 IVCO require 20 working days notice (4 weeks) for all visits.